merreltc/SevenWonders/README.md

 -  [ ] Build the Next Level of Wonder
 -  [x] Discard for 3 Coins
     -  Discarded cards create a Discard Pile
+    -  A card can always be chosen for discard, even if the player does not have enough resources to build it
 3. Pass temporary hand to next player
 - [x] Temporary hand is passed to next player (excluding chosen card)
 - [x] Pass direction is determined by Age (I: left, II: right, III: left)